hfeiss/hfeiss.info/README.md

 Neat.

+If you have an EC2 you want to use that already had docker on it, great.
+Use that instance.

-Now go spin up an amazon linux based EC2.
+Otherwise, go spin up an amazon linux based EC2.
 The os here makes installing docker quite easy.
 SSH into that puppy and:

 ```
 sudo yum update -y